ge-flight-analytics/EmsApi.Client/csharp/README.md

 ## How to get started
 * Clone the repository.
-* Open EmsApi.Client.sln for Visual Studio 2017, or EmsApi.Client.Vs2015.sln for Visual Studio 2015.
+* In the EmsApi.Client directory, open EmsApi.Client.sln for Visual Studio 2017, or EmsApi.Client.Vs2015.sln for Visual Studio 2015.
-* Build the project, the generated assembly will end up in EmsApi.Client\bin.
+* Build the project, and the generated assembly will end up in EmsApi.Client\bin.
+* Build and examine the example projects using Examples\EmsApi.Examples.sln
-* Include the generated assembly in your project.
+* Include the EmsApi.Client.dll assembly in your project.
-	* You will also need to include a nuget reference to "refit 3.0.1", until this library is also diributed as a nuget package.
+	* You will also need ot include nuget references for "System.Net.Http 4.3" and "Refit 3.0.1", until EmsApi.Client.dll is also diributed as a nuget package.
-* Take a look at the examples for help, the DotnetCoreConsole example is intended to be very straightforward.
+	* The library has a compilation target of .NET standard 1.4, which means it can be used directly from .NET Framework 4.6.1+ and .NET Core 1.1.
+		* Also some other stuff like UWP and Xamarin.

 ## How to implement new routes
 * Add model objects for the responses to V2/Model